e-gov/GOVSSO/TechnicalSpecification.md

 The back-channel logout URI must be an absolute URI as defined by Section 4.3 of  [[URI](https://tools.ietf.org/html/rfc3986)].
 The back-channel logout includes an `application/x-www-form-urlencoded` formatted query component.
 The back-channel logout URI will not include a fragment component.

 Client applications must perform Logout Token validation to check if the received request is a valid GOVSSO logout request.
 Validation must be performed according to OIDC protocol [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.6.
 Logout Token Validation".
-If at any point token validation fails, the client application is expected to respond with a HTTP status code 400 Bad Request.
+If at any point token validation fails, the client application is expected to respond with an HTTP status code 400 Bad Request.
 If a session with a matching session ID is not found but the Logout Token is otherwise valid, then the client application should respond with HTTP status code 200 OK.

 ***Example GOVSSO back-channel logout request***
 ````